jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 SELECT name,continent FROM country;

 -- order by
-SELECT name,continent FROM country ORDER BY continent;
-SELECT name,continent FROM country ORDER BY continent,name;
+SELECT name,continent FROM country ORDER BY continent, name;

 -- filter
 SELECT name FROM city WHERE countrycode = 'USA';